Choosing a beneficiary

 In addition to personal research, some states legally require insurance companies to use Social Security data to find policyholders who have died and to search for the beneficiaries of the policies.

-According to the IRS, if you receive the life insurance policy proceeds, in most cases the money is not includable in your gross income and does not have to be reported.
+If you receive the life insurance policy proceeds, in most cases the money is not includable in your gross income and does not have to be reported, according to IRS.gov.
+However, any interest payments you receive on the death benefits are taxable and need to be reported similarly to other interest payments.
+There may be several exclusions to this rule.